selan-ufrn/project_median_of_3/README.md

 ```

 Because the function `median_of_3()` has not been coded just yet, it fails most of the tests.
-If you code the function correctly, all the tests shold yield status OK.
+If you code the function correctly, all the tests should yield status OK.

 # Authorship